InjecGuard: Benchmarking and Mitigating Over-defense in Prompt Injection Guardrail Models: Evaluations

-\end{small} Additionally, we report the computational overhead in terms of \textit{Giga Floating Point Operations} (GFLOPs), which quantifies the total number of floating-point operations required during inference.
+\bsub{Metrics.} Since prompt guard models function as text classification systems that predict whether an input text is benign or malicious, we evaluate their performance using \textit{Accuracy}, calculated as the proportion of correct predictions over the total number of test cases in the evaluation dataset: $\text{Acc.} = \frac{\text{Number of Correct Predictions}}{\text{Total Number of Test Cases}}$.
+Additionally, we report the computational overhead in terms of \textit{Giga Floating Point Operations} (GFLOPs), which quantifies the total number of floating-point operations required during inference.
 GFLOPs provide an estimate of the computational resources needed by the model.
-We also measure the \textit{inference time} to assess the computational overhead introduced by the models.
+We also measure the \textit{inference time} to assess the computational overhead of the models.

 \bsub{Training Details of \modelname.} We employ DeBERTaV3-base~\citep{deberta} as the backbone of \modelname~and train it with a batch size of 32 for 3 epochs, using Adam~\cite{adam} optimizer and linear scheduler.
 The initial learning rate is set to 2e-5, with a 100-step warm-up phase.
 Besides, the maximum token length is set to 512.